 Plan and profile surveys shall cover a strip of 10.0m wide centrally on the proposed centre line of the pipeline.
-The survey shall be carried out in accordance with the specification detailed in Clause 106.

 Line and level surveys shall comprise a traverse line along the centre line of the pipeline as established by the Project Manager.

-428 Handling and Transport of Pipes and Fittings
+4.28 Handling and Transport of Pipes and Fittings